 - Arrogant as a corporate leader.

-26. Arrogant as a gold medalist
+26. As arrogant as a gold medalist

 Example Sentences: